-The goal of the Financial Aid Office is to assist students in obtaining their academic goals and to ensure these compliance standards are applied in a consistent and fair manner.
+The Financial Aid Office assists students in obtaining their academic goals and ensures that compliance standards are applied in a consistent and fair manner.
 We work closely with academic counselors to assist students in meeting the requirements of satisfactory progress.
 We encourage students who are having problems meeting the academic or attendance standards to notify the Financial Aid Office.

 The Department of Education requires that all students receiving aid from federal financial aid programs maintain satisfactory progress.
 This should not be confused with the Cochise College academic progress or the requirements for other scholarship and grant programs.
 Satisfactory progress will be monitored for all financial aid recipients at the end of the fall, spring, and summer terms.
 No aid will be disbursed for the following term until this progress evaluation is complete.
 Students who do not meet the progress standards will be notified and given an opportunity to submit an appeal.